BlogDetection

 Tune with exceptions, not the mute button

 When a rule is noisy, the instinct is to disable it.
-Don't — that blinds you to the real event.
+Do not — that blinds you to the real event.
 Instead carve a narrow exception for the known-good source, so everything else still fires.
+Keep exceptions in version control with a comment naming who approved them and why; review them quarterly the same way you review firewall rules.

 rules.d/shell.yaml